quadcore-alexu/signalflow-graph-calculator/README.md

-# Signal Flowgraph Calculator
+# Signal Flow Graph Calculator

-The program designed by CSED Faculty of Engineering Alexandria University students.
+The program designed by CSED, Faculty of Engineering, Alexandria University students.